-ESSENTIAL Cooking Techniques and KITCHEN SKILLS
+ESSENTIAL Cooking Techniques and Basic Cooking SKILLS

 Basic Knife Skills

-You don’t need to be lightening fast, but if you want to cook you should get comfortable with using a knife, one of the most handy and inexpensive cooking tools.
+You don’t need to be lightning fast, but if you want to cook you should get comfortable with using a knife, one of the most handy and inexpensive cooking tools.
 Take your time practicing small, medium-sized and large cuts, which don’t need to be perfect.
 The more you practice, the easier mincing, dicing and chopping will be.

 Meal prepping and cooking is an investment in time, money and effort.
 Why not cook once, and then enjoy the spoils multiple times?
 Batch cooking, whether in large amounts to eat throughout the week or to freeze for later (or a mix of both of these things) is a lifesaver for busy days and tiresome days, when unexpected guests arrive, the holiday season, or when recovering from surgery, illness or childbirth.
-Find everything you need in our Healthy Batch Cooking 101 guide.

 This basic cooking technique involves frying ingredients over medium to high heat (preferably in a healthy cooking oil) to cook them quickly and achieve browning and flavour.
 Sautéing is the foundation for many meals, including soups, stews, one-pot meals and Instant Pot recipes.